dddrrreee/cs140e-win19/labs/lab10-shell/README.md

    3. Run Unix commands locally so that, for example, `ls`, `pwd`, work.

-While it sounds lke a lot, you've done much of the hard parts, and can just repurpose old code.
+While it sounds like a lot, you've done much of the hard parts, and can just re-purpose old code.

 ### STOP: do this first!